Ricoledan/team-cookie-capstone/README.md

 Compile and deploy contracts to the local Ganache network.
-For testing purposes, run all migrations from the beginning, regardless of whether they have been previously deployed.
+For testing purposes, run all migrations from the beginning, regardless of whether they have been previously deployed using `--reset`.

 ```bash
 truffle migrate — reset